Individual teachers and

 subject.
 Some pages necessarily include phrases or sentences

-found in the Virginia SOL, which is available online from the Virginia
+found in the SOL documents, which are available online from the

 book’s original text and graphic content, unique design and layout, and